14 Types of Freelance Writing Jobs and What They Pay

 6. Ghostwriter

-Ghostwriters create content for their clients and do not receive credit as the writer in the byline.
+Ghostwriters create content for their clients without receiving credit as the writer in the byline.
 Clients may not have the time to write a blog or even a book and instead create an idea or outline and work with ghostwriters to get it done.

 When the article or book is published, it will say the name of the client, not the ghostwriter, as the credited author.
 You cannot add the articles, blogs, or books you write as a ghostwriter to your portfolio without the client's permission.
 Because you don’t get credit for your work, ghostwriting projects often pay more.

 Ghostwriters know how to dive into a topic and get up to speed quickly; you may need to write an article or blog for someone who is an expert in their field.
-Clients look for writers that match their tone, voice, and style so the piece seems written by them, not a ghostwriter.
+Clients look for writers who match their tone, voice, and style so the piece seems written by them.

 Find ghostwriting jobs on Upwork.